ChangeVision/astah-plantuml-plugin/README.md

 ### About Plugin Behavior and Generated Content

-This plugin internally uses temporary files when displaying and converting diagrams written in PlantUML within Astah.
+This plugin internally uses temporary files to display and convert diagrams written in PlantUML within Astah.
 However, it does not provide any functionality for users to directly save or export diagrams as image or text files.

-Additionally, according to the [PlantUML FAQ](https://plantuml.com/faq), the content of diagrams generated using PlantUML (whether textual or visual) is considered **the user's own work**, and is **not subject to GPL or other license restrictions**, allowing free use.
+According to the [PlantUML FAQ](https://plantuml.com/faq), the content of diagrams generated using PlantUML (whether textual or visual) is considered **the user’s own work** and is **not subject to the GPL or other license restrictions** .
+Therefore, it may be used freely.

 ---

 ### About PlantUML Licensing Options

-If you wish to use PlantUML under a license other than GPL (e.g., MIT, LGPL), please refer to the [PlantUML License Information](https://plantuml.com/license).
+If you wish to use PlantUML under a license other than GPL (e.g., MIT or LGPL), please refer to the [PlantUML License Information](https://plantuml.com/license).